 Local community in Cambridge

-Singing Days enable children aged 6–11 to enjoy workshops with vocal experts and participate in a short concert alongside current Choristers.
-No musical experience is necessary to take part in these events, and all are welcome.
-The first Singing Day was held in 2014 and the most recent in July 2016.
-To find out more about Singing Days, contact the Choir Administrator.
+Held every other summer, Singing Days enable children aged 6–11 to enjoy workshops with vocal experts and then participate in a short concert alongside current Choristers.
+No musical experience is necessary to take part and all children are welcome.
+To find out more please contact the Choir Administrator.

-'Be a Chorister for a Day' events invite local boys to a singing workshop, after which they join the Choristers to take part in a service of Evensong in the College Chapel.
-The most recent 'Be a Chorister for a Day' event took place in June 2017, with over 20 local boys taking part.
-To find out more about 'Be a Chorister for the day', contact the Choir Administrator.
+Held on the alternate year, the 'Be a Chorister for a Day' events invite local boys to a singing workshop, after which they join the Choristers to take part in Evensong in the College Chapel.
+To find out more about 'Be a Chorister for the day', please contact the Choir Administrator.

 Visiting schools and choirs